 - Beeping varios at launch are a nuisance.
 The P1 only beeps once you fly, when you actually need it to.

 The Volirium P1 is operated with three large, domed hardware buttons that are easy to feel even with thick gloves on.
 Additional input can be given through the touch display, which also works with any kind of gloves.

 Volirium used a special kind of display (a so-called “transflective” LCD), which ensures that you can read the information even in the brightest sunlight.
 Actually, the brighter the light, the better.

 Precise, fast and “nice” vario

-We use our own sensor electronics, and a calibration process that we developed over the last 30+ years, to achieve an unmatched sensor resolution: The P1 can reliably detect altitude changes of 2 cm, based on the pressure change alone!
-This gives us an incredibly fast and precise vario.
+Volirium use thier own sensor electronics, and a calibration process that they developed over the last 30+ years, to achieve an unmatched sensor resolution: The P1 can reliably detect altitude changes of 2 cm, based on the pressure change alone!
+This gives an incredibly fast and precise vario.
 A vario that always beeps when you’re going up, no matter how slowly.
 But also a vario that only beeps when you’re going up, but remains silent otherwise, regardless of any other movement.

 The vario sound can be altered to match your taste, so that you enjoy listening to it and remain calm even in very strong conditions.

 The P1’s casing has been custom-built to keep its sensitive insides save, regardless of botched launches and hard landings.
 And even if things do break after all, they can easily be replaced by our service centers.